Wondering how to get from Lisbon to Sintra? Here you’ll find information on all the possible options: train, bus, private driver, tours and taxi.

 Lisbon to Sintra By Private Driver

-If you prefer to enjoy the sights and attractions of Sintra without worrying about directions and getting lost, you can hire a private driver for getting from Lisbon to Sintra.
+If you prefer to enjoy the sights and attractions of Sintra without worrying about directions and getting lost, you can hire a private driver.

-➤ Sintra and Cascais with Driver/Guide is a convenient option to visit Sintra from Lisbon because you’ll be picked up at your hotel and then transported in a private vehicle.
-Your driver will also serve as a guide who will take you to some of the must-see attractions in Sintra.
-You’ll also get to visit the westernmost point in Europe, Cabo da Roca, and the charming coastal town of Cascais. ➥ BOOK IT HERE
+➤ The Full Day Private Transport – Sintra and Cascais is a convenient option because you’ll be picked up at your hotel and then transported in a private vehicle.
+Your driver will take you to some of the must-see attractions in Sintra, and you’ll have an audioguide available.
+A visit to the westernmost point in Europe, Cabo da Roca, and Cascais are included as well. ➥ BOOK IT HERE

 It certainly is a more expensive option for a day trip to Sintra than taking the train, but this option combines the convenience of having a private driver with the knowledge of a guide = win-win!